 It is best to always balance the Accrued Purchase Receipts with an ‘as of now’ approach.
 It is important that you first synchronize all inventory and vendor transactions before attempting to balance.

-- As you enter each Purchase Invoice pull the Receipt Register report out of the folder and make sure the value matches your invoice for the total inventory purchase minus extra charges such as shipping. (*If the value does not match then do an adjusting receipt where you remove the inventory at the wrong value and post it again at the correct value.)
+- As you enter each Purchase Invoice open the Receipt Register PDF and make sure the value matches your invoice for the total inventory purchase minus extra charges such as shipping. (*If the value does not match then do an adjusting receipt where you remove the inventory at the wrong value and post it again at the correct value.)

-- Remove the Receipt Register from the pile after the purchase invoice has been posted and synchronized to the accounting program.
+- Move the Receipt Register PDF out of the "Posted Receipts" folder after the purchase invoice has been posted and synchronized to the accounting program.
+We recommend having another folder for receipts that are completed so that you may refer to them later down the line if needed.

 - Add all remaining Receipt Registers and the total should equal your Accrued Purchase Receipts ending account balance.